mrwiora/pki-tutorial/docs/index.rst

 \2.
 Advanced PKI
 ----------------

-In this example we create a larger setup, consisting of a root CA and three subordinate CAs.
+In this example we create a larger setup, consisting of a root CA and three signing CAs.
 We use the CAs to issue 4 different types of user certificates.
 We also encounter more (and more advanced) certificate extensions.

 :doc:`advanced/index`